ForgeGit/ignite_wotlk/README.md

 # Everything about ignite, I guess

-The following is a collection of brief analyses conducted as part of an effort to gain a better understanding of the bugs (Munching and Vomit) associated with Ignite, which have been a persistent and significant issue for Fire Mages in both the Classic version and the original Wrath of the Lich King.
+The following is a collection of brief analyses conducted as part of an effort to gain a better understanding of the bugs (Munching and Vomit<sup>disputed,7,8,9,10,11</sup>) associated with Ignite, which have been a persistent and significant issue for Fire Mages in both the Classic version and the original Wrath of the Lich King (OG Wrath).

 ## GENERAL TL;DR